-Ind 19.
-Arrangements to combat fire and non-fire emergencies are in place
+Ind 16.
+Arrangements to combat fire emergencies are in place

-Observe that arrangements to deal with fire and non-fire emergencies are available in the clinic.
-Interview the staff to assess whether they know how to operate/use the firefighting equipment/other arrangements.14
+Observe that arrangements to deal with fire emergencies are available in the clinic.
+Interview the staff to assess whether they know how to operate/use the firefighting equipment/other arrangements.13

-- ✓ Evidence of fire and non-fire safety plan - ✓ Firefighting equipment/other arrangements available - ✓ Staff aware about the firefighting system/non-fire emergency combat system/process
+- ✓ Firefighting equipment/other arrangements available - ✓ Staff aware about the firefighting system

-- If the arrangements to combat fire and non-fire emergencies are available and the staff is aware of and knows how to use those, then score as fully met. - If the arrangements to combat fire and non-fire emergencies are available but the staff is not aware of and does not know how to use those, then score as partially met. - If the arrangements to combat fire and non-fire emergencies are not available, then score as not met.
+- If the arrangements to combat fire emergencies are available and the staff is aware of and knows how to use those, then score as fully met. - If the arrangements to combat fire emergencies are available but the staff is not aware of and does not know how to use those, then score as partially met. - If the arrangements to combat fire emergencies are not available, then score as not met.